emresebat/inca/README.md

 Currently all data is kept for a single run and the agent exits, I could have setup another persistent storage, keep session information and provide more details for the user.

+Could add a simple UI using streamlit or niceui